-If there is no write permission to a file designated to be removed, rm will print the file name, its mode and then read a line from the standard input.
+If a file has no write permission, rm prints the file name and its mode, then reads a line from the standard input.
 If the line begins with y, the file is removed, otherwise it is not.
-The optional argument -f prevents this interaction.
+The question is not asked if option $-\mathbf{f}$ was given or if the standard input is not a typewriter.